Blake Swihart: Boston Red Sox

-Minor League Baseball
+Minor leagues

-Swihart played briefly in the rookie-level Gulf Coast League in 2011 with the GCL Red Sox, then received consecutive promotions to the Greenville Drive of the Class A South Atlantic League in 2012, and the Salem Red Sox of the Class A-Advanced Carolina League in 2013.
+Swihart played briefly in the rookie-level Gulf Coast League in 2011 with the GCL Red Sox, then received consecutive promotions to the Greenville Drive of the Single–A South Atlantic League in 2012, and the Salem Red Sox of the High–A Carolina League in 2013.

 Prior to the 2014 season, Swihart was named the 73rd-best prospect by Baseball America.
-He began the 2014 season with the Portland Sea Dogs of the Class AA Eastern League.
-In August, the Red Sox promoted Swihart, with pitching prospect Henry Owens, to the Pawtucket Red Sox of the Class AAA International League.
+He began the 2014 season with the Portland Sea Dogs of the Double–A Eastern League.
+In August, the Red Sox promoted Swihart, with pitching prospect Henry Owens, to the Pawtucket Red Sox of the Triple–A International League.
 Swihart was ranked as the second highest-ranked prospect in the Red Sox organization for the 2014 season, according to MLB.com.

 Swihart was added to Boston's 40-man roster in November 2014.
-With fellow prospect Christian Vázquez considered more developmentally advanced, the Red Sox assigned Swihart to Pawtucket to gain more experience at the AAA level.
-However, Vázquez underwent surgery and was out for the entire 2015 season.
+With fellow prospect Christian Vázquez considered more developmentally advanced, the Red Sox assigned Swihart to Pawtucket to gain more experience at the Triple–A level.
+However, Vázquez later underwent surgery and was ruled out for the entire 2015 season.